Spaces of conics on low degree complete intersections: An Embedding map and Projective Geometry

 \end{prop}

-\begin{proof} By Lemma \ref{inj}, we only need to prove it is unramified, i.e, the differential $d \varphi $ on the tangent space $T_p \F$ of $\F$ at p is injective.
-We take a nonzero vector $v \in T_p \F$ and consider the normal vector field $\widetilde{v}$ such that $\pi_*(\widetilde{v})=v$.
-The image of this vector field via $df$ is a nonzero normal vector field $N_v$.
-This normal vector field corresponds to the deformation of the conics $f(\pi^{-1}(p))$ with $p,q$ fixed.
+\begin{proof} By Lemma \ref{inj}, it suffices to show that the differential $d \varphi $ on the tangent space $T_c \F$ to $\F$ at $c\in \F$ is injective for every $c\in \F$.
+Let $C$ be the conic parametrized by the point $c\in \F$.

+Take a nonzero vector $v \in T_c \F$.
+It induces a nonzero normal vector field $N_v\in H^0(C,N_{C/X}(-p-q))$ where $N_{C/X}$ is the normal bundle of $C$.
+This normal vector field corresponds to the first order deformation of the conic $C$ with fixed points $p$ and $q$.